GKnirps/ukidek/year-04.md

 ### 24th Opal, 253

 Oh carp!
 The beast got bored of the rutherer and found a hole in the ceiling to our forges and smelters (the hole existed presumably because some large fungus was cut down at that position).
 Now our most important artisans are in danger.
-The silvery wines are already close by, so they may have a chance!
+The Silvery Wines are already close by, so they may have a chance!

 The beast attacked Åblel Sashaskivish, a great presser and our fallback-carpenter.
 The Silvery Wines arrived in time to distract the beast, but Åblel is heavily bleeding and needs medical attention soon, or she will die.